xiplias/task-diagram/README.md

 - `src/main.tsx`: Entry point for the React application.
 - `src/index.ts`: Exports the main components for use in other applications.
 - `src/TaskDiagram.tsx`: Top-level component export for the Task Diagram feature.

+## Recent Improvements

+### Mouse Pointer vs Cursor Position Fix

+We've implemented a solution to address the common issue where the visual cursor position doesn't exactly match the actual mouse pointer coordinates, which can make interacting with small UI elements difficult:

+- **Problem**: When interacting with small UI elements like connection handles, the visual cursor position may not exactly match the actual mouse pointer coordinates, making it difficult to click on small targets.

+- **Solution**: We've separated the visual rendering radius from the hit detection radius:

+  - Visual radius: The size of the handle as drawn on the screen (`HANDLE_RADIUS`)
+  - Hit detection radius: A larger area used for detecting mouse interactions (`HANDLE_RADIUS + 10`)

+- **Implementation Details**:

+  - Modified `isPointInHandle` function to accept an `isHitDetection` parameter
+  - Updated rendering code to use the visual radius for drawing
+  - Enhanced debug tools to visualize both the visual and hit detection areas

+- **Testing**:
+  - Added a visual test component (`HandleSelectionTest`) that demonstrates the improved hit detection
+  - Created Playwright E2E tests to verify the fix works as expected

+To see this in action, click the "Show Selection Test" button in the application.

 ## Getting Started